Will Turner: Character development and portrayal

 Described as the "traditional Errol Flynn type" of character compared to Johnny Depp's Keith Richards-inspired portrayal of Jack Sparrow, Will Turner was originally written as a prison guard who freed Sparrow to rescue Elizabeth Swann in early drafts of The Curse of the Black Pearl.
 Actor Orlando Bloom, who took the role of Turner after playing Legolas in Peter Jackson's The Lord of the Rings film trilogy, stated that he read the script after Geoffrey Rush, whom he was working with on Ned Kelly, suggested it to him.
 Tobey Maguire, Jude Law, Ewan McGregor, Ben Peyton, Christian Bale and Heath Ledger were also considered for the role, with Tom Hiddleston also auditioning for the role.

+By the end of filming the Pirates trilogy in 2006 and the release of At World's End in 2007, both Bloom and Keira Knightley repeatedly stated that they were done with Pirates series, noting that there was closure for Will Turner and Elizabeth Swann in At World's End, and was quoted in saying they wanted to move on from the franchise, and so did not return for the fourth film On Stranger Tides.
+There was also the idea that Will's curse and his attachment to the Flying Dutchman would be broken by Elizabeth's love, as released by the At World's End video game adaption as well as comments made by screenwriters Ted Elliott and Terry Rossio on their website Wordplay.

-Bloom declined to return for Pirates of the Caribbean: On Stranger Tides due to "burnout".
-His involvement in Dead Men Tell No Tales was kept a secret until Disney D23.
-Making a cameo appearance in the film, Bloom alluded to his character's new "gnarly" appearance after taking over Davy Jones' post in At World's End, stating that it would be "fun to do something where I’m rumbling round the bottom of the ocean, because I won’t look anything like me."
+However, Bloom made statements about returning to the Pirates franchise as early as October 2011.
+In 2012, Moviehole.Net reported that a "separate Disney contact" gave this one-line response: "Will Turner's story might not be finished..."
+While there were discussions for him to reprise his role as Will Turner by 2014, his involvement in fifth film Pirates of the Caribbean: Dead Men Tell No Tales was announced in Disney D23.
+Bloom alluded to his character's new "gnarly" appearance after taking over Davy Jones' post in At World's End, stating that it would be "fun to do something where I’m rumbling round the bottom of the ocean, because I won’t look anything like me."
+Although it was announced as a supporting role, Bloom ultimately appeared as a cameo in Dead Men Tell No Tales, which was released in May 2017.